richad97/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+   -React JS is a Javascript library that allows users to easily make reusable components.
+React removes the cumbersome tasks of accessing multiple elements through the DOM using vanilla Javascript and provides users with a more effcient way of doing so.
 1. Describe component state.
+   -Component state is a way for us to add data to a component to change the way it might behave in response to user interaction.
 1. Describe props.
+   -Props in React is a way for us to pass data between components.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+   -Side effects are anything that affect something outside of the scope of the function being executed.
+You sync effects in a React component using the useEffect Hook.